Australian Open bans flags from Russia, Belarus on site | Sports-Games

 Normally, flags can be displayed during matches at Melbourne Park.
 But Tennis Australia reversed that policy for the two countries involved in the invasion of Ukraine that began nearly a year ago.

-Another was offered to Russian player Daniil Medvedev to autograph after his 6-0 6-1 6-2 win over Marcos Giron in Rod Laver Arena.
+Another was offered to Russian player Daniil Medvedev to autograph after his 6-0 6-1 6-2 win over Marcos Giron in Rod Laver Arena on Monday night.

+Asked about the new flag ban, Belarusian player Aryna Sabalenka said after her first-round victory Tuesday that she would prefer that politics and sports remain separate, but understands the decision by Tennis Australia.

-Athletes from Russia and Belarus were barred from competing at Wimbledon and team events such as the Billie Jean King Cup and Davis Cup last year because of the war in Ukraine.
+''I mean, if everyone feels better this way, then it's OK,'' said Sabalenka, a three-time Grand Slam semifinalist who is seeded No. 5 at Melbourne Park. ''I have zero control on it.
+What can I say?
+They did it.
+OK.
+No flags?
+No flags.''
+Sabalenka was among the athletes from Russia and Belarus who were barred from competing at Wimbledon and team events such as the Billie Jean King Cup and Davis Cup last year because of the war in Ukraine.
 Russia invaded, with help from Belarus, in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)